 Oftentimes, school networks and devices used primarily by young children employ very strict firewalls and internet restrictions on networks.
-While we do our best to use state-of-the-art security measures at Kodable, sometimes these security measures prevent Kodable from working properly.
+Kodable utilizes industry-grade encryption and is very secure, however sometimes these policies erroneously prevent Kodable from working properly.
 Some possible reasons for this include:

 Addressing Log in and Network Access Issues